Are you looking for one of our upcoming events? Please take a look at our events schedule here: https://sdrscca.motorsportreg.com

 NONE OF US WERE AT FIRST AND SOME OF US STILL ARE NOT, BUT WE STILL ENJOY THE FUN AND COMPETITION!
 REMEMBER THAT RACING IS NOT AN EASY SPORT.
 THERE IS ALWAYS SOMETHING NEW TO BE LEARNED.
 WHETHER YOU ARE WINNING OR NOT, YOU WILL BECOME A BETTER DRIVER AND YOU MAY LEARN A THING OR TWO ABOUT YOURSELF.

 In the Beginning

 Show up early enough.
 How early?
 Well that depends on when you run.
 There are some things you need to do and these will take time.
 It is best to not be too rushed.
-I recommend showing up before 8:00 am if you run in the morning.
-By 10:30am if you run in the afternoon.
-I recommend showing up early on your first event, perhaps by 7:30am so you have plenty of time.
+I recommend showing up before 8:00 am.
+We recommend showing up early on your first event, perhaps by 7:30am so you have plenty of time.

 Bring sunscreen and a hat if you wear one.
 You may be out in the sun.
 Some people bring EZ-up style awnings and lawnchairs.
 If you do bring an awning, make sure you have a way to hold it down (extra tires?) in case of a breeze.

 When you first arrive and pulling into the paddock (Where people park before the event starts) you will see various cars and tow vehicles.
 Some areas will have been marked out.
 It’s not good form to park behind someone’s trailer or hauler.
 Find an open spot and park.
 Remember that the speed limit in the pits is very low!
 Some areas will have been marked out with cones because it’s someone’s way of claiming the location, and along the same lines, it’s not good form to park behind someone’s trailer or hauler.